Training and Development

 Public Engagement Masterclass

-In addition to our courses for campus staff and students, we also deliver an annual Public Engagement Masterclass in partnership with the National Coordinating Centre for Public Engagement (NCCPE) and European Science Engagement Association (EUSEA).
-This intensive and immersive 3-day residential course is open to newly independent and mid-career researchers across the UK on a competitive application basis.
-The next Public Engagement Masterclass will run from 8th to 10th July 2019.
+In addition to our regular courses for campus staff and students, we also deliver a Public Engagement Masterclass in partnership with Advanced Courses and Scientific Conferences.
+In 2019, this is being developed with the National Coordinating Centre for Public Engagement (NCCPE) and European Science Engagement Association (EUSEA) and the latest programme can be found here.
+This intensive and immersive residential course is open to researchers across the UK on a competitive application basis, and will run from 8th to 10th July 2019.
+The deadline for applications is 16 April 2019.